|Duke of Marlborough|

 1.1 The Churchill family

 Unlike the present day Marlboroughs John Churchill was not born well nor rich.
 His grandfather John Churchill was an attorney in county Dorset who took up arms for the crown in the civil war.
 His father Winston Churchill took the same side and was a successful commander in the royalist forces.
 He married Elizabeth Drake and was the writer of a pro-royalist book on heraldry.
 Being on the losing side in the civil war the Churchills were quite severily punished by parliament.
 Winston had to pay a fine of GBP 446 and 18s and succeeded in paying it off by 1651.
 This did however impoverish the young family.

 It is said that Churchill's character was formed in this house were two families of quite opposing views lived together in poverty.
-Though proving it is of course impossible it forms a logical explanation for some of the major traits of his character.
-Firstly his well known ability to dissimulate his feelings that would have come in very handy in such a household.
-Secondly his life long ambition to gain financial independence, a goal which he would attain for even the present day generation of his descendants.
+Though proving it is of course impossible, it forms a logical explanation for some of the major traits of his character.
+First his well known ability to dissimulate his feelings would have come in very handy in such a household.
+Second his life long ambition to gain financial independence, a goal which he would attain for even the present day generation of his descendants.
 Finally the avarice for which he would become known in the whole of Europe.